Neurology Residency at the Icahn School of Medicine at Mount Sinai (Mount Sinai West)

 • Research - Residents typically complete the IRB process in the PGY2 year and have a dedicated month to focus on their research project.
 These are clinical research projects and may include use of databases, retrospective chart reviews, and surveys.
 Small interventional medical educational and QI projects are also encouraged.

 • Electives - Residents have three months of electives which can include anything within the entire Sinai system.
-Internal offerings are numerous including Behavioral Neurology, Endovascular Neurology, and Neuro-infectious disease.
+Internal offerings are numerous including Behavioral Neurology, Endovascular Neurology, and Sleep Neurology.
 Residents may also participate in rotations outside of the department such as Neuro-rehabilitation, Neuro-radiology, Sports Neurology, and Pain.

-PGY4 YEAR: Personalized schedules are developed with the resident to ensure early exposure to areas of potential interest for fellowship.
-All PGY4s rotated through a half-day Neuro-ophthalmology clinic on Monday mornings in addition to their continuity clinic.
+PGY4 YEAR: Personalized schedules are developed for each resident.
+All PGY4s rotated through a half-day Neuro-ophthalmology clinic in addition to their continuity clinic.

 • Chief Consult service (MSW) - The resident has two months serving as the lead educator for the consult service, overseeing the management of cases by all the residents on the team.